BlueBrain/atlas-enhancement/README.md

-# Enhancement of brain atlases with laminar coordinate systems: flatmaps and barrel column annotations
+# Enhancement of brain atlases with laminar coordinate systems: Flatmaps and barrel column annotations

 This code accompanies the manuscript "Enhancement of brain atlases with laminar coordinate systems: Flatmaps and barrel column annotations" by S. Bolaños-Puchet, A. Teska, et al.